ShuraimBhat/vulnerabilites/SERVERSIDE.md

 ## found on :
 'https://hackerone.com/graphql'

-### Steps to reproduce:
+## STEP 1
-Create two h1 accounts as attacker and victim and then create a scope asset respectively
+* Create two h1 accounts as attacker and victim and then create a scope asset respectively

+## STEP 2
-Victim create a new custom tag
+* Victim create a new custom tag

+## STEP 3
-Assign tag to attacker's scope then capture the request
+* Assign tag to attacker's scope then capture the request

+## STEP 4
-You will obtain a request whose the operationName: AddTagToAssets and contains tagId parameter which has a base64 cipher text within
+* You will obtain a request whose the operationName: AddTagToAssets and contains tagId parameter which has a base64 cipher text within

+## STEP $
-If you decode it, the result's format is gid://hackerone/AsmTag/4979xxxx
+* If you decode it, the result's format is gid://hackerone/AsmTag/4979xxxx

+## STEP 6
-Bruteforce the AsmTagId then replace to your tagId parameter
+* Bruteforce the AsmTagId then replace to your tagId parameter

+## STEP 7
-You will obtain 200 OK response status contains the error messages:
+* You will obtain 200 OK response status contains the error messages:

-Code
+* Code
 {"data":null,"errors":[{"message":"AsmTag does not exist","locations":[{"line":2,"column":3}],"path":["addTagToAssets"],"type":"NOT_FOUND"}]}

-But no worries, this issue can still be produced if you look at your assets page

-Successfully to disclose victim's custom tag without any interaction with victim

-Detail about vulnerability and PoC on the attachment video file below.

-### Remediation:
+## Remediation:
-IDOR means that you directly alter a database object by using user submitted data in the query before checking or validating that data.
+* IDOR means that you directly alter a database object by using user submitted data in the query before checking or validating that data.
-You should first check if the user that submits the request isn't tampering and isn't submitting any ID's that do not belong to his account.
+* You should first check if the user that submits the request isn't tampering and isn't submitting any ID's that do not belong to his account.

-### Impact
+## Impact
-Lead to disclose all of victim's new custom tags without any interaction with victim.
+* Lead to disclose all of victim's new custom tags without any interaction with victim.

 # 2.BOLA
 ### Description